IxSxHxY/IxSxHxY/Sorting Visualizer/README.md

+# Description
-# This project is all created by myself.
+This project is all created by myself for learning purpose.
+This application visualize some of the sorting algorithms

 # Required packages:
 <ul>